tyleryouk/gateinstantiation/README.md

-Intro to Verilog
-In this assignment, we will learn the basics of a hardware description language (HDL) called SystemVerilog.
-We will use SystemVerilog to describe a simple logic circuit shown in which has three logic gate (AND, OR, and XOR), two inputs (“a” and “b”) and three outputs (“y1”, “y2”, and “y3”).
-We will implement this circuit using the three different Verilog coding styles (structural, dataflow, and behavioral) and then create a behavioral Testbench module to test the functionality of the three modules.

 Figure 1: Logic circuit to be implemented in this assignment

 You can refer to the recitation notes posted to Canvas under Pages / Verilog Notes on Verilog for reference.